aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/50-table-viewer/200-install.md

 pip install cdk-dynamo-table-viewer
 ```

-Output should look like this:
+The last two lines of the output (there's a lot of it) should look like this:

 ```
 Installing collected packages: cdk-dynamo-table-viewer